ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The first part is a full top-level token.
 This top-level token must have at least one submodule that is a detached digest.
 This top-level token may be either CBOR or JSON-encoded.
-It may be a CWT, JWT, UCCS or UJCS, but not a DEB.
+It may be a CWT, or JWT but not a DEB.
+It may also be some future-defined token type.
 The same mechanism for distinguishing the type for nested token submodules is used here.

 The second part is a map/object containing the detached Claims-Sets corresponding to the detached digests in the full token.